Vegetarian diets are increasing in popularity as new generations become more curious about their food systems and sources of nutrition.

 - Flax meal/seed (baking substitute)

-Many of these plant-based alternatives are created with a unique formula that’s designed to mimic the nutritional benefits and consistency of eggs.
-Most offer a very low (or no) dietary cholesterol impact on the diet.
+Many of these plant-based alternatives have a unique formula that mimics eggs’ nutritional benefits and consistency.
+Most offer a very low (or no) dietary cholesterol impact.

 Can Egg Impact a Vegetarian Diet?

 Poorly designed vegetarian or plant-based diets can cause dietary deficiencies.
-As with any restrictive diet, it’s recommended that individuals reach out to their medical doctor for professional advice on a vegetarian diet.
+As with any restrictive diet, it’s recommended that individuals seek professional advice on a vegetarian diet from their medical doctor.

 However, most vegetarians find supplementation to help round out their diet.
 Vegetarians, on the whole, find some recommended dietary intakes hard to meet because of their choice to skip meat.
 Eggs can play a significant role in rounding out a vegetarian diet for the better.